Power-to-Weight Ratio Calculator

 Power-to-Weight Ratio Explained

 Power-to-weight ratio (W/kg) is the single most important performance metric in cycling and a key indicator in running and climbing sports.
-It tells you how much power you can produce relative to the mass you’re carrying — and since gravity doesn’t care about your absolute wattage, only the ratio matters on uphills.
+It tells you how much power you can produce relative to the mass you are carrying.
+Gravity does not care about your absolute wattage, so on a climb the ratio is what decides the outcome.

 The formula: